sections in the article

 Content Segmentation can be applied in many different ways.
 Here are a few examples:

-When a company has multiple brands that all use the same marketing model, extensions, and global settings, and the company wants to separate the content in inriver based on which brand the content belongs to.
-To achieve this, the company wants certain users to only access content for one brand while giving other users permission to access content of more than one brand, perhaps even all available brands.
+When a company has multiple brands that all use the same elastic data model, extensions, and global settings, and the company wants to separate the content in inriver based on which brand the content belongs to.
+To achieve this, the company wants certain users to only access content for one brand while giving other users permission to access the content of more than one brand, perhaps even all available brands.

-Global and local product sssortments
+Global and local product assortments

 R&D - planned products

 When an R&D department wants to access and edit information about products that are in various stages of development but have not yet been announced or released to a market.
 The researchers don’t want everyone in the organization to access the information about planned products.
-When a product is no longer being developed it should be set to active and become visible for everyone within the organization.
+When a product is no longer being developed it should be set to active and become visible to everyone within the organization.